 Levels of calcium and magnesium, which occur naturally in water, are the primary substances that determine whether water is hard or soft.
-Water from the Colorado River, one of MNWD's sources of water, contains fairly high levels of these minerals and is considered "hard."
+Water from the Colorado River, one of Moulton Niguel's sources of water, contains fairly high levels of these minerals and is considered "hard."
 Water hardness does not negatively affect your health; however, hard water does require more soap than soft water and will leave mineral deposits on plumbing fixtures over time.
-In 2016, the hardness found in your water averaged 296 parts per million or 17 grains per gallon.
+Water hardness is measured in conductivity.
+In 2017, the hardness found in your water had an average conductivity of 714(umho/cm).